Addons¶

 eksctl create cluster -f config.yaml

-Or you can create after cluster creation using the config file or CLI flags:
+Or create the addons explicitly after cluster creation using the config file or CLI flags:

 eksctl create addon -f config.yaml